unclereeemus/ytmp/README.md

 		<destination> can be +|-# which means the program will add/subtract that number from the
 		<start> or <target> to come up with the <destination>.
 		examples: ytmp m 10 2; ytmp m s 126; ytmp m m +5; ytmp m p+3 l-1; ytmp [c] x p-2;
-		ytmp m r p+2,l-15 l-5 10; ytmp m [c] 2,p-2 l 3 5 6 +2
+		ytmp m r p+2,l-15 l-5 10; ytmp m [c] p,+5 10,+3 l 3 5 6 +2
 		syntax for ytmp m|m c|m r is [<target>|<from>,<to>] <destination> ...

   -m [c] [r] [# #,# ... <dest>]
   		batch move/copy (with c arg)/remove (with r arg)

-		if entry numbers are passed as args - move/copy/remove all entries to the position of the last arg accepts the same kind of args as 'm'
+		if entry numbers are passed as args - move/copy all entries to the position of the last arg except when 'r' is passed in which case just remove the args accepts the same kind of args as 'm'

-		if no args are passed - make selections in an fzf window that will pop up then move/copy/remove those selections to after the selection made in a new fzf window that will pop up
+		if no args are passed - make selections in an fzf window that will pop up then move/copy those selections to after the selection made in a new fzf window that will pop up except when 'r' is passed in which case just remove the selections
 		* fzf bindings: tab: toggle selection; shift-tab: deselect-all; ctrl-j:jump

 		* entries are moved in the order they are selected or the order of the args sent